-Overtime Pay Laws for Gas and Oil Jobs
+Overtime Pay Attorney for Gas and Oil

 Over the past several years, hundreds of lawsuits have been filed against oilfield service companies, their subcontractors and staffing agencies, by workers seeking to recover unpaid back overtime pay.
 These claims have focused primarily on workers who were paid a day-rate or hourly with straight time for overtime – although certain salaried workers will also have valid claims.
 Claims for unpaid overtime are still being investigated on behalf of these and similar workers throughout the oilfield services industry.
 The following are a few of the oil and gas industry jobs that are being investigated for potential wage and hour law violations: